movech123/Fetch_Assesment_Android/README.md

    git clone https://github.com/movech123/Fetch_Assesment_Android.git
 2. Open the project from the folder Fetch_Assesment_Android and make sure the file contents are in the folder

-3. Rebuild Gradle and edit any build configurations in build.gradle.kts to fit your emulator:
+3. Rebuild Gradle and edit any build configurations in build.gradle.kts(App) to fit your emulator:
    ```kotlin
    android {
     namespace = "com.fetch_assesment"